manojtummala/Real-Time-Chat-Application-using-WebSockets-and-DjangoChannels/README.md

 # Real-Time-Chat-Application-using-WebSockets-and-DjangoChannels
-Its is a real time public chat website using pyhton Django framework, djangochannels and web sockets
+Its is a real time public chat website using python Django framework, djangochannels and web sockets

 <img src="pic1.png">